 The diagram below (Mulder’s Chart) is not proof of anything.
 It was put together by many people through many anecdotal experiences.
 And it is only scratching the surface.
 But most of the important information cannot be measured directly.
 Such is life.

-Even one step further, it is important to consider elemental diversity from a plants perspective, but it may even be more important to consider it from a microbes perspective.
-Microbes create and use enzymes to do their work, and every element on the period table has an enzyme potential.
+Even one step further, it is important to consider elemental diversity from a plant’s perspective, but it may even be more important to consider it from a microbe’s perspective.
+Microbes create and use enzymes to do their work, and every element on the periodic table has an enzyme potential.

 This grower had some browning roots that were limp and looked disease prone (pic at left below).
 The roots were not yet rotten, but slime coated, and the plant growth was limping along.